Axway/open-banking-docs/content/en/docs/Release-Notes/_index.md

 #### External clients are not created in API Manager applications

-During installation of `open-banking-fdx-apim-config` helm chart, some applciaitons are created but in these applications external client is not configured.
-We are working on the fix of this functionality, to be released in a future update of Amplify Open Banking.
-As a workaround you need to log in to API Manager and add the external client configuration in existing applications.
+External Client is not configured in the applications created during the installation of `open-banking-fdx-apim-config` helm chart.
+Use API Manager to add the external client configuration in existing applications.